 Founded back in 2014, NIO (NYSE: NIO) manufactures premium electric vehicles for the international market.
 While its products have generally been met with critical acclaim, the company has also developed a reputation for being risky and unpredictable.
 Some commentators fear that its valuation is based on a vague notion of “potential”, rather than its current financial performance — although perhaps a similar charge could be made against Tesla itself.

-NIO delivered 36,000 cars in 2020 so far, representing a 111% sales surge, while it saw its share price climb over 1,000% year to date.
-It’s rapidly growing delivery numbers and improving financial metrics have provided investors who seek a Tesla alternative a viable option.
+NIO delivered 21,896 EVs in the second quarter, up 112% year-over-year, while it saw its share price climb over 337% in the last 12 months.
+Its rapidly growing delivery numbers and improving financial metrics have provided investors who seek a Tesla alternative a viable option.
 Whether this growth can be maintained and investor demand remains at these astronomical levels is another question.
-NIO is definitely a high-risk bet, but the company’s commitment to pushing boundaries, combined with its exceptionally low price, make it simply too hard to write off.
+NIO is definitely a high-risk bet, but the company’s commitment to pushing boundaries, combined with its exceptionally low price, makes it simply too hard to write off.

 When Elon Musk opened Tesla’s European Gigafactory on the outskirts of Berlin, all attention turned to the German auto industry, and its relative failure to produce anything as exciting as its American counterpart.